Hoyasumii/bee-movie/README.md

 The talking thing.

-Same way you did, I gue
+Same way you did, I gues